fgnt/meeteval/doc/algorithms.md

         # (a) Iterate over words in a.
         #
         # This can be sped up by only iterating over the words that overlap
         # with b[i-1].
-Wj - 1hen doing this, one has to take care of a few edge-cases,
+When doing this, one has to take care of a few edge-cases,
         # especially handling words that don't overlap with any other words
         for j, (a_word, a_begin, a_end) in enumerate(a, start=1):
             tmp = min(